Argus-Labs/starter-game-template/README.md

 ## Storage

 The `Storage` item in the sidebar allows you to view Nakama user data.
-Storage objects with a key name of `persona_tag` describe which persona tag has been associated with user ID.
+Storage objects with a key name of `personaTag` describe which persona tag has been associated with user ID.

 # Cardinal Editor